karimelbahi/Hello-World-CI-CD-Github-Actions/README.md

       * [Setup Java JDK](https://github.com/marketplace/actions/setup-java-jdk) : Set up Java JDK.
       * [Upload Build Lint Report](https://github.com/marketplace/actions/upload-a-build-artifact) : This uploads artifacts from your workflow allowing you to share data between jobs and store data once a workflow is complete.

+### Reun and create Unit test report

+   * ./gradlew test

+      > To run the unit tests.

+### Reun and create instrumentation test report

+   * ./gradlew connectedCheck

+      > To running the instrumentation tests.

+   * reactivecircus/android-emulator-runner@v2

+      > To start the android emulator using.

 ## Let's Start With CD

    * To build CD pipelines, have to integrate the application with **Firebase Distribution** or any other marketplace.